NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common causes

-A Cloudflare customer blocked traffic from your client or browser.
+A Khulnasoft customer blocked traffic from your client or browser.

 {{<Aside type="note">}}
-Error 1006 also occurs in the Cloudflare **Workers** app under the **Preview** tab when a customer uses **[Zone Lockdown](/waf/tools/zone-lockdown/)** or any other Cloudflare security feature to block the Google Cloud Platform IPs that the **Preview** tab relies upon.
+Error 1006 also occurs in the Khulnasoft **Workers** app under the **Preview** tab when a customer uses **[Zone Lockdown](/waf/tools/zone-lockdown/)** or any other Khulnasoft security feature to block the Google Cloud Platform IPs that the **Preview** tab relies upon.
 {{</Aside>}}

 ### Resolution

-Request the website owner to investigate their Cloudflare security settings or allow your client IP address.
-Since the website owner blocked your request, Cloudflare support cannot override a customer’s security settings.
+Request the website owner to investigate their Khulnasoft security settings or allow your client IP address.
+Since the website owner blocked your request, Khulnasoft support cannot override a customer’s security settings.

 ___